peakshift/bitcoin-ux/payments/receive.md

 There is no forced limit on how many times you can use an address, but it is critical for your privacy to use it only once per transaction.
 You should generate a new one everytime you need to receive some bitcoin, even if it's from an already known sender.
 Read more on addresss reuse and it's privacy implications in Transaction privacy.

+---

+On-chain the core of a payment request is an address.
+While not strictly enforced, you should recommend users only to use them once as all transactions are public.
+By receiving multiple payments to a single address leaks more information about the users’ funds in future transactions.

+It’s also possible to have an online service generating a Payment Request on-demand, for instance, online shops that accept bitcoin.
+They usually have a hot wallet (see glossary), which can generate payment requests as needed for customers at checkout.

+There is no forced limit, but you should only send a payment request to one payer to safeguard your privacy, as using payment requests with multiple payers will expose your other funds to them.
+You should also note that on-chain payment requests can have numerous payments made to them, while bitcoin Lightning Payment requests only accept a single payment, which must be paid in full.

+---

 ### Dos

 - ...

 ### Don'ts